 Where a transit stop is separated from the pedestrian access path by traffic lanes, the crossing route should be accessible and have APSs.

 Shelters at transit stops are recommended to provide weather-protection for commuters.
 Doors into transit shelters should be accessible.
 Where no door is provided, a clear opening at least 920 mm wide should be provided.
 Further information can be found in the section on Exterior Doors.
 Where seating is provided within transit shelters, the seats should be colour contrasted to be identifiable for people impacted by blindness.

 Bus shelters are typically designed to be mostly transparent, to allow bus drivers to see passengers inside them.
 As with glass doors and panels in other contexts (see sections Exterior Doors and Mirrors, Glazed Screens and Sidelights), the edges of all panels should be marked with a colour-contrasting strip and have contrasting stripes at eye level.
 Glass panels should extend as close to the ground as possible so that panels are cane detectable.
 Additionally, panels should be consistent in width from top to bottom to prevent overhead or tripping hazards.

-Electronic signage at stops and stations, if not executed correctly, can present a challenge for individuals with vision loss.
+Electronic signage at stops and stations, if not executed correctly, can present a challenge for individuals with blindness.
 Red LED signs are difficult to read, as are dynamic signs where text scrolls across a screen.
 Yellow on black is preferred for electronic signage, and if scrolling messages are necessary, they should move slowly enough to be read comfortably.